ABradwell/Portfolio/Java/Plagiarism Detector/README.txt

  of the information,
 	as well as the nature of the collaboration.

-This archive contains 15 files, which are as follows:
+This archive contains 10 files, which are as follows:

 	Main Folder:
 		this file (README.txt),
 		WordReader.java
 		WordMap.java
 		Utils.java
-		TestWordMap.java
-		TestWordReader.java
-		TestJaccard.java
-		TestCosine.java
 		TreeWordMap.java
 		StudentInfo.java
 		Similarity.java